senff/WordPress-Bordered-Blocks/readme.txt

 = Summary =

 Bordered Blocks adds (customizable) borders and labels to all Blocks in the Post/Page editor, to give you an instant overview of the layout of your page and how all Blocks relate to eachother.

-A toggle switch at the top of each Post or Page in the editor will allow you to quickly switch between the default editor view and the bordered view.

 Choose between the default CLEAN view, or a CLEAR view.